slemiere/enter-the-daggerverse/runbooks/english/01-setup.md

 [![Click to open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/jhaumont/enter-the-daggerverse)

-In the codespace's creation's page, keep in mind to **change repository to use your fork**.
+In the codespace's creation's page, keep in mind to **change the repository name to use your fork**.
 To be more comfortable, select 4-core machine type:

 ![](../codespace.png)